analysis

 t_lags ndarray Time lags used for the TA-MSD

-Returns np.array TA-MSD of the given trayectory
+Returns np.array TA-MSD of each trayectory / t_lag

 source